quadrate-language/quadrate/README.md

 ## What is Quadrate?

-Quadrate is a Forth-inspired stack language with modern features: static typing, modules, and native compilation via LLVM.
+Quadrate is a Forth-inspired stack language with modern features: static typing, modules, and native code generation via LLVM.
 Values live on an explicit stack, and functions manipulate that stack directly.

 ## Quick Start